Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Pleural effusion is fluid buildup in the space between the layers of the pleura.
-The pleura are thin layers of tissue that form a 2-layered lining around the lungs.
-One layer of the pleura rests directly on the lungs.
-The other layer rests on the chest wall.
-There is normally a small amount of fluid called pleural fluid between these layers.
+The pleura is a thin piece of tissue with 2 layers.
+One layer rests directly on the lungs.
+The other rests on the chest wall.
+There is normally a small amount of fluid between these layers.
 This fluid helps your lungs move easily when you breathe.

 - You have a fever.